hyva-themes/magento2-hyva-admin/doc/2. API Reference/Grid XML Reference/grid > navigation/grid > navigation > filters/grid > navigation > filters > filter.md

 * Column with options → Filter type `select`
 * All other → Filter type `text`

+There is one exception: if a filter is has options or a source attribute, it will always be rendered as a select filter, regardless of the columns type.

 It is also possible to create custom filter types (see below).

-The `filter` element as one required and three optional attributes.
+The `filter` element as one required and four optional attributes.

 ### column (required)